-Our ongoing program of branch refurbishment continues.
-Major works, relocation and refurbishment have occurred.
-Additionally a range of minor refurbishments and fit outs were undertaken at a number of branches throughout Australia.
-Defcredit continues to maintain the largest branch network in the ADF.
-During the course of the year over 6,700 new members joined Defcredit.
+Our program of branch refurbishments continues.
+Major works, relocations and refurbishment have occurred at Edinburgh and Enoggera.
+Additionally, a range of minor refurbishments and fit outs were undertaken at a number of branches throughout Australia.
+Defcredit continues to maintain the largest branch networks in the ADF.
+During the course of the year over 5,400 new members joined Defcredit.